pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 ## Introduction (1.5 minutes)

 "Welcome to the PyVista Figures and Visualization tutorial.
-Today, we'll learn how to make great pictures with PyVista's powerful plotting tools.
+In this section, we'll learn how to make great pictures with PyVista's powerful plotting tools.

 Making pictures of data is more than just showing numbers - it's about telling a story, finding new things, and sharing information clearly.
 PyVista gives you easy Python tools to make everything from simple 3D pictures to complex multi-view figures with advanced drawing techniques.